 The complaint should be addressed to the Senior Tutor of the Respondent’s College.

-A complaint must be made within three months of the occurrence of the events which are the subject of the complaint (but see paragraph 3.3).

 On receipt of the complaint the Senior Tutor will give the case initial consideration and determine whether to:

+refer the complaint for investigation under paragraph 6.2 of this procedure;

+recommend to the Complainant that they should seek alternative resolution of the complaint;

+decline to refer the complaint for investigation under this procedure and recommend to the Complainant that they should raise it under the University procedure;

 dismiss the complaint because it is considered to be without merit, or, in exceptional cases, as vexatious, frivolous or malicious;

 reject the complaint because it does not fall within the scope of this procedure;

-decline to refer the complaint for investigation under this procedure and recommend to the Complainant that they should raise it under the University procedure;

-decline to refer the complaint for investigation under this procedure for other reasons
+decline to refer the complaint for investigation under this procedure for other reasons.

-The Senior Tutor will notify the Complainant in writing of the decision of the group within ten Working Days of receipt of the written complaint.
+The Senior Tutor will notify the Complainant in writing of the outcome of this initial consideration within ten Working Days of receipt of the written complaint.

-In the event that a decision of the group falls within paragraph 6.1.) and the Complainant is unhappy with that decision, the Complainant shall have the right to request a review of that decision.
+In the event that the outcome of this initial consideration falls within paragraph 6.1.3 (b)–(f) and the Complainant is unhappy with that decision, the Complainant shall have the right to request a review of that decision.
 The review will be considered by a Panel appointed in accordance with paragraph 6.4.

 Investigation